 There are a number of decent part-orchestra shots during the symphony.
 That's the best the camera crew could do.
-And I saw one shot I liked at 15:00 of two oboes and two horns.
+And there is a decent shot at 15:00 of two oboes and two horns.
 But that's about all to praise.
 The rest is an exhausting string of rapid cuts between the conductor, single players, and small groups that too often have no obvious relation to the music.
 There is also a lot of DVD-style panning around in a sea of strings.

 All this hyper-action is a senseless waste of energy when you consider the simplicity and serenity of this Haydn symphony.
 All the video director needs to do (if he can come up with a real HD picture) is to languidly rotate among 3 or 4 whole-orchestra or large-part-of-orchestra shots and let the viewer look around at this leisure.
 The TV director would also sharply limit shots of Nelsons, who was born making faces and will never stop.
-I'm not giving a grade on the Alphalist for this part of the recording---but if I did, it would have to be a "D."
+We are not giving a grade on the Alphalist for this part of the recording---but if we did, it would have to be a D.

 Chopin Concerto No. 2 (played first)